 Cumulative impacts to cultural landscape resources are based on the analysis of past, present, and reasonably foreseeable future actions in Warner Valley, in combination with the potential effects of this alternative.
-A series of actions during the last 50 years have had a moderate affect on the integrity of the historic district including the siting of temporary structures (trailers), undefined parking for automobiles, and the random placement of several small-scale features within the district including trash cans, propane tanks, and numerous directional and safety signs.
+A series of actions during the last 100 years have had a moderate affect on the integrity of the historic district including the siting of temporary structures (trailers), undefined parking for automobiles, and the random placement of several small-scale features within the district including trash cans, propane tanks, and numerous directional and safety signs.
 Dream Lake Dam has breached twice in the past.
 Complete removal of the dam is much more significant than unintentional breaches that were quickly plugged.

-After applying the Advisory Council on Historic Preservation's criteria of adverse effects (36 CFR 800.5, Assessment of Adverse Effects), the NPS concludes that implementation of Alternative 2 has an adverse effect on the Drakesbad Guest Ranch Historic District.
+After applying the Advisory Council on Historic Preservation's criteria of adverse effects (36 CFR 800.5, Assessment of Adverse Effects), the NPS concludes that implementation of Alternative 2 has an adverse effect on cultural landscape resources including the Drakesbad Guest Ranch Historic District.
+The NPS would follow the process outlined in a Programmatic Agreement with the California SHPO and the ACHP to mitigate any adverse effects.

 Impacts on cultural landscape resources that would result in a long-term, major, adverse impact include the removal of Dream Lake Dam (a contributing resource to the Drakesbad Guest Ranch Historic District).
-In addition, proposed changes in circulation, the addition of new structures, and changes in land use while individually only minor, may be aggregated to create a greater effect.
+In addition, proposed changes in circulation, the addition of new structures, and changes in land use would result in moderate adverse impacts to the historic district.
+The ecological restoration of Drakesbad Meadow also results in a moderate adverse impact to cultural landscape resources.
 Beneficial effects include the removal of non-historic NPS operations and administrative functions to an area outside the historic district, and the improvement of circulation through the meadow.
-Collectively, these proposed activities could diminish cultural landscape resources or diminish the integrity of the National Register district.
+Collectively, these proposed activities could diminish cultural landscape resources as well as diminish the integrity of the National Register district.